 Scroll down the page for information about how Chinese medicine treats symptoms relating to menstruation, fertility, pregnancy and menopause.

-This includes issues such as amennorhea (no periods), painful periods, heavy periods, and spotting outside of a monthly rhythm.
-Endometriosis, fibroids, prolapses, infections and PCOS are other areas that respond to treatment.
+This includes amennorhea (no periods), painful periods, heavy periods, and spotting outside of a monthly rhythm.
+Issues of growths, misalignments, and infections also respond to treatment.
 More and more mothers are bringing their daughters to see Chinese medical practitioners which I think is so wise, because treating symptoms when they first start to manifest reduces the risk of more complicated pathologies further down the road.
-When working with infertility, addressing the health of the menstrual cycle is a number one priority.
+When working with the desire to be pregnant, addressing the health of the menstrual cycle is a number one priority.

 Everyone is quickly seeing how acupuncture and herbs are so beneficial for women looking to conceive.
 Most mainstream reproductive centers regularly refer their patients to acupuncture for complementary treatment.
 Chinese medicine can help you if:

 - You are planning a pregnancy, and want to create the most healthy environment to conceive and to hold a pregnancy in.